SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Evaluation Framework

 SciVisAgentBench employs a practical evaluation taxonomy that reflects how SciVis agents are utilized and evaluated in real-world workflows.
 We organize evaluation along three complementary dimensions: \emph{outcome}, \emph{process}, and \emph{efficiency}.
 Such a taxonomy supports fair comparison across heterogeneous agent architectures while remaining compatible with reproducible, large-scale benchmarking.
 Together, these three dimensions establish a coherent evaluation framework for SciVis agents that supports consistent comparison across systems and practical deployment at benchmark scale.

 \textbf{Outcome-based evaluation.} Outcome-based evaluation examines the relationship between task specifications and visualization outputs, treating the agent as a black box.
 This approach enables direct comparison across diverse agent designs (such as script-generating agents, tool-using agents, and multimodal multi-agent systems) without requiring access to internal states or reasoning traces.
 In SciVisAgentBench, evaluation centers on whether the generated visualization satisfies task constraints and semantic requirements.
 A key challenge is the non-uniqueness of valid solutions: different visualizations may convey the same scientific insight, complicating automated scoring.
-To mitigate this, one can either increase task constraints to narrow the solution space or focus on tightly scoped tasks with no branching outcomes.
-In the current version, we adopt the latter strategy: we include only tasks with a single, explicit visualization result and exclude cases with multiple equally valid outputs.
-This design ensures reproducibility, robustness, and fair comparison across heterogeneous agent architectures.
+To mitigate this, one can either increase task constraints to narrow the solution space or focus on tightly scoped tasks with no branching outcomes. \hot{In the current version, we adopt the latter strategy: we include only tasks with a single, explicit visualization result and exclude cases with multiple equally valid outputs.
+To enforce this constraint, benchmark tasks are first authored by domain experts with detailed visualization requirements, including rendering methods, camera viewpoints, color mappings, and, when applicable, lighting conditions.
+The task is then independently reviewed and executed by visualization researchers to identify potential branching outcomes.
+Tasks that admit substantially different yet equally reasonable solutions are either refined with additional constraints or excluded from the benchmark.} This design ensures reproducibility, robustness, and fair comparison across heterogeneous agent architectures. \hot{However, it does not capture open-ended SciVis tasks that allow multiple valid visualization outcomes.
+We view this as a pragmatic tradeoff to enable reliable, scalable evaluation, while support for open-ended tasks remains future work.}

 \textbf{Process-based evaluation.} Process-based evaluation examines how an agent reaches a solution, including its action sequence, tool usage, and intermediate decisions.
 It is useful for diagnosing failures, assessing generalization, and distinguishing systematic reasoning from trial-and-error behavior.
 Key dimensions include task complexity, tool choice and coordination, and procedural efficiency.